 Please note that your cellphone is going to lose connection during substantial parts of the trip between Moscow and Saint Petersburg.
 Fortunately, there is a Wi-Fi network available on the train, which is free of charge.
 Note that this standard connection is not very fast though.

 For those constantly at work, Sapsan has more to offer for you.
 First of all, coach number 6 is equipped with a mini-office, that allows you to copy, print or scan any of your documents.
-Ask any staff to learn more about the costs of service.
+Feel free to ask any Sapsan staff to learn more about the costs of the onboard service you require.

 The most exclusive option for business passengers is the Conference Cabin, which is located right behind the train driver.
 This private and sound-proof conference room allows you to calmly discuss your business matters.
 The room is equipped with four comfortable leather chairs positioned around a table, a multifunctional screen and even a sofa for a nap.
 Please note that the Conference Cabin can only be reserved in its entirety, accommodating up to four passengers in total.
 We recommend to book the Conference Cabin in advance, whilst purchasing your ticket.